 TERMINATION OF PREGNANCY

 Mifepristone is a potent antagonist of progesterone and cortisol via the progesterone and glucocorticoid (GR-II) receptors, respectively.
 The antiprogestational effects will result in the termination of pregnancy.
-Pregnancy must therefore be excluded before the initiation of treatment with Korlym and prevented during treatment and for one month after stopping treatment by the use of a non-hormonal medically acceptable method of contraception unless the patient has had a surgical sterilization, in which case no additional contraception is needed.
+Pregnancy must therefore be excluded before the initiation of treatment with KORLYM and prevented during treatment and for one month after stopping treatment by the use of a non-hormonal medically acceptable method of contraception unless the patient has had a surgical sterilization, in which case no additional contraception is needed.
 Pregnancy must also be excluded if treatment is interrupted for more than 14 days in females of reproductive potential.

-9-dien-3-one.
 The chemical formula is C29H35NO2; the molecular weight is 429.60, and the structural formula is:

 Mifepristone demonstrates a pH-related solubility profile.
 The greatest solubility is achieved in acidic media (~ 25 mg/mL at pH 1.5) and solubility declines rapidly as the pH is increased.
 At pH values above 2.5 the solubility of mifepristone is less than 1 mg/mL.